awslabs/aws-encryption-sdk-specification/changes/2020-07-06_clarify-streaming-encrypt-decrypt/change.md

 Thus, the plaintext needs to go somewhere other than memory.
 Because this is a client-side library, we MUST give it to the customer.

-In the case of any decryption failure, the operation MUST zero out any available but unreleaed plaintext.
 The customer MUST understand that all released plaintext cannot be considered signed data until the operation completes and succeeds.
 The customer MUST discard any released plaintext if the operation fails, and MUST roll back